 A gentle trail opens a newly preserved section of the San Mateo Coast

 Towering high above the rocky, wave-pounded headland, the Pigeon Point Light Station — a landmark on the San Mateo Coast since it was completed in 1873 — looks pretty much the way it always has.
-So do the lightly farmed plain and the hillsides covered with coastal scrub that surround it.
+So do the lightly farmed plain and the hillsides covered with coastal scrub that surrounds it.

 This rare stretch of undeveloped coast is no accident.
 In 2000 a developer began building a hotel on bluffs next to the lighthouse — until the Peninsula Open Space Trust bought the 3-acre property, took down the hotel, and began restoration of the scarred headland.